shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 The claims are only set when the app has permission to that specific entity like `sales_channel:read` for `salesChannelId` claim.

-The JWT token is signed with `SHA256-HMAC` and the secret is the `appSecret` from the app registration and the `issued by` is the shopId also from the registration.
+The JWT is signed with `SHA256-HMAC` and the secret is the `appSecret` from the app registration and the `issued by` is the shopId also from the registration.

-## Generate JWT key
+## Generate JSON Web Token

-The JWT key is generated with a POST request against `/store-api/app-system/{name}/generate-token` or `/app-system/{name}/generate-token`.
+The JWT is generated with a POST request against `/store-api/app-system/{name}/generate-token` or `/app-system/{name}/generate-token`.

 <Tabs>

 <Tab title="Storefront">

-For the Storefront usage, there is an HTTP client helper, which handles the token generation and lets you directly call your app backend.
+For the Storefront usage, there is a HTTP client helper, which handles the token generation and lets you directly call your app backend.

 ```javascript
 import AppClient from 'src/service/app-client.service.ts';